yosh-401-advanced-javascript/seattle-javascript-401d31/instructor/brian/34-filters_and_directives/lab/34-filters_and_directives.md

   * **note:** *do not* forget to `npm uninstall -D camelcase` and reinstall it to use version 3.0 (`npm i -S camelcase@3.0.0`)

 ## Description
-  * Create a custom `filter` that will allow for fuzzy searching of galleries
+  * Create a custom `filter` that will allow for real time fuzzy searching of galleries
-  * Create a custom `filter` that will uppercase the output of an angular expression
+  * Use the `uppercase`, `lowercase`, `number`, `date`, `limitTo`, and `orderBy` built-in angular filters in your application *(note: this is simply for practice and can be used anywhere in your application)*
-  * Create a custom `filter` that will lowercase the output of an angular expression
+  * Create a custom `directive` that will allow for the use of elements, classes, and attributes (EAC) in a custom `<social-icons></icons>` element
-  * Create a `directive` that will allow for the use of a custom `<sidebar></sidebar>` element
+    * this should include an `@` binding that is used to associate an attribute on the directive, along with an `ng-repeat` directive to print out a list of potential social icons, which are listed as an array on the `SocialIconsController`